What can Sue do for you?

 As a family mediator, Sue helps clients achieve their own outcomes by working together.

 The more complex the case, the more creative the solution needs to be.
 Sue has years of experience in cases involving property disputes, pensions, businesses, trusts or disputes over child arrangements, all of which she can draw upon to help clients to find the best solution in every case.

 What do others say?

-Acknowledged by Chambers and Partners for "Her extensive knowledge, approachability, understanding and professional and personal concern", Sue is named in Citywealth's Future Leaders Top 100 2019.
+Sue is also named in Citywealth's Future Leaders Top 100 2019.